claret-srl/ROMANTIG/README.md

 Please ensure that you are using Docker version 20.10 or higher and Docker Compose 1.29 or higher and upgrade if necessary.

-## Troubleshooting
+# Troubleshooting

 If the following error will appear creating or starting the container
 ```
 /bin/bash^M: bad interpreter: No such file or directory
 ```
-Please use the utility `dos2unix` to convert the text files from DOS/Mac to Unix enviroment Install dos2unix on CentOS/Fedora/RHEL
+Please use the utility `dos2unix` to convert the text files from DOS/Mac to Unix enviroment, install dos2unix on CentOS/Fedora/RHEL
 ```
 sudo yum update
 sudo yum install dos2unix
 ```
-Install dos2unix on Ubuntu/Debian
+or in Ubuntu/Debian:
 ```
 sudo apt update
 sudo apt install dos2unix